-1 What is Visualization?
+1. What Is Visualization?

-Scientific visualization is the transformation of abstract information into images, and it plays an integral role in the scientific process by facilitating insight into observed or simulated phenomena.
+Scientific visualization is the transformation of abstract information into images.
+It plays an integral role in the scientific process by facilitating insight through analysis into observed or simulated phenomena.
 Visualization as a discipline spans many research areas from computer science, cognitive psychology and even art.
-Yet the most successful visualization applications are created when close synergistic interactions with domain scientists are part of the algorithmic design and implementation process, leading to visual representations with clear scientific meaning.
-Visualization is used to explore, to debug, to gain understanding, and as an analysis tool.
-Visualization is literally everywhere - images are present in this report, on television, on the web, in books and magazines - the common theme is the ability to present information visually that is rapidly assimilated by human observers, and transformed into understanding or insight.
+Yet the most successful visualization applications are created when close synergistic interactions between visualization experts and domain scientists are part of the algorithmic design and implementation process, leading to visual representations with clear scientific meaning.
+Visualization is used to explore, to debug, to present, to analyze, and to gain understanding.
+Visualization is literally everywhere.
+Images are present in this report, on television, on the Web, in books, journals, and magazines.
+The common theme is the ability to present information visually that is rapidly assimilated by human observers, and transformed into understanding or insight.

-2 Visualization Impact
+2. Impact of Visualization

 As an indispensable part a modern science laboratory, visualization is akin to the biologist's microscope or the electrical engineer's oscilloscope.
-Whereas the microscope is limited to small specimens or use of optics to focus light, the power of scientific visualization is virtually limitless: visualization provides the means to examine data that can be at galactic or atomic scales, or at any size in between.
-Unlike the traditional scientific tools for visual inspection, visualization offers the means to "see the unseeable."
-Trends in demographics or changes in levels of atmospheric $CO_2$ as a function of greenhouse gas emissions are familiar examples of such unseeable phenomena.
+Whereas the microscope is limited to small specimens or use of optics to focus light, the power of scientific visualization is virtually limitless.
+Visualization provides the means to examine data that can be at galactic or atomic scales, or at any size in between.
+Moreover, unlike the traditional scientific tools for visual inspection, scientific visualization offers the means to create visual representations of abstract concepts that are otherwise unseeable.
+Trends in demographics or changes in levels of atmospheric CO_2 as a function of greenhouse gas emissions are familiar examples of such unseeable phenomena.

 Over time, visualization techniques evolve in response to scientific need.
 Each scientific discipline has its "own language," verbal and visual, used for communication.
-The visual language for depicting electrical circuits is much different than the visual language for depicting theoretical molecules or trends in the stock market.
-There is no "one visualization tool" that can serve as a panacea for all science disciplines.
-Instead, visualization researchers work hand in hand with domain scientists as part of the scientific research process to define, create, adapt and refine software that "speaks the visual language" of each scientific domain.
+The visual language for depicting electrical circuits is much different from the visual language for depicting theoretical molecules or trends in the stock market.
+No single visualization tool can serve for all science disciplines.
+Instead, visualization researchers work hand in hand with domain scientists as part of the scientific research process to define, create, adapt, and refine software that to incorporate domain knowledge and therefore "speak the visual language" of each scientific domain.

-3 Visualization Research Areas
+3. Research Areas

-The sections that follow present a number of visualization research topics.
+In this section we present a number of visualization research topics.
 They are a blend of computer science technologies for realizing needed growth in visualization capacity and capability, as well as new visualization technologies that address specific science needs.
-The challenges posed by modern computational science performed on large-scale computer systems are acute: not only is the amount of data becoming larger, the complexity of the data itself is growing.
-Due to their fundamental design, visualization tools from earlier periods simply do not exhibit the capacity to process large scientific data sets.
+The challenges posed by modern computational science performed on large-scale computer systems are acute: not only is the amount of data becoming larger, but the complexity of the data itself is growing.
+Because of their fundamental design, visualization tools from earlier periods simply do not exhibit the capacity to process large scientific data sets.
 Similarly, the capabilities of earlier tools are not adequate to effectively present the meaningful information inherent in large, multidimensional data.